zuqini/zpack.nvim/README.md

 ## Why zpack?

-Neovim 0.12+ includes a built-in package manager (`vim.pack`) that handles plugin installation, updates, and version management. zpack is a thin layer that adds lazy-loading capabilities and a lazy.nvim-like declarative structure while leveraging the native infrastructure.
+Neovim 0.12+ includes a built-in package manager (`vim.pack`) that handles plugin installation, updates, and version management. zpack is a thin layer that adds lazy-loading capabilities and support for a lazy.nvim-like declarative spec while leveraging the native infrastructure.

 zpack might be for you if:
 - you're a lazy.nvim user, love its declarative spec, and its wide adoption by plugin authors, but you don't need most of its advanced features